 Property management isn’t for everyone, and it isn’t just about collecting rent at the end of the month.
 And not every wants to be a full-time landlord, whether you have another job or other responsibilities.
 To thrive as a landlord, among other things, you need to:

-- Screen tenants effectively.
-Having responsible, polite tenants can be the difference between property ownership bliss and never ending struggle.
+Screen tenants effectively.
+Having responsible, quality tenants can be the difference between property ownership bliss and never ending struggle.
 You need to have a screening process in place to ensure you minimize your chances of landing difficult tenants.
+If welcoming pets, make sure to perfom effective pet screening too.

 If you lack prior experience handling these tasks, hiring a property management company may be the best option for you.
 A good property management company can help you fill your vacancies faster with the best available local tenants.